Knights of Columbus

 SJB Knights of Columbus News

 The St John Berchmans Cathedral Knights of Columbus Council is very active in our Parish and community.
-For the second year in a row, through God’s Grace and our hard work, we earned Star Council status for support to parish, community, school and religious causes as well as sustained membership involvement and growth.
+For the third year in a row, through God’s Grace and our hard work, we earned Star Council status for support to parish, community, school and religious causes as well as sustained membership involvement and growth.
 Our fund raising and outreach efforts allowed us to assist Bishop Duca’s Pro-Life Banquet, LA Right to Life, Mary’s House, St Vincent de Paul, Gabriel’s Closet, local seminarians, the Veterans Lighthouse, St John Berchmans School, the Cathedral Campaign, American Cancer Society, and other worthy causes.
 We pray that in 2017 we are able to continue our service to God and the St John Berchmans Cathedral parish with the same level of success and dedication through our dedication to our principles of Charity, Unity, Fraternity and Patriotism.
 We invite any Catholic men interested in learning more about the Knights of Columbus to reach out to any of our members or contact us through the link on the right side of this webpage.

 Contact Chris Davis for more information on our Council’s activities or pro-life activities in our area in general.